Indigenous peoples have the right to maintain and strengthen their distinctive spiritual relationship with their traditionally owned or otherwise...

 *I use Indian here as that was the term used in the Indian Act in that era.

-Totem poles don’t tell stories - they document notable events, commemorate ancestors, define rights, and lineage.
+Totem poles don’t tell stories - they document notable events, commemorate ancestors, and define rights, and lineage.

 Designs or crests that are used traditionally belong to a clan or family - one family cannot use the crests or designs owned by another.
 There are complex rules that protect ownership and deep histories involved in those rules.